 Due to the advances made in recent years to establish equality between the sexes, society reflects fewer attitudes that support discrimination and inequality between men and women.
 Most of us espouse a point of view that is liberated from old sexual prejudices that once bordered on racial bigotry.
-However, even though we are liberated in our beliefs and attitudes, many of our actions are still influenced by misconceptions about men and women that have been passed down through the generations.
-In spite of their stated values, a surprising number of people today relate to each other based on stereotypical views of the sexes.
+However, even though we are liberated in our beliefs and attitudes, many of our actions are still influenced by sex stereotyping and misconceptions about men and women that have been passed down through the generations.
+In spite of their stated values, a surprising number of people today relate to each other based on a sexual stereotype.

 We learn prejudicial attitudes at an early age from observing the stereotypical roles that people in our families assume.
 As we progress through school, these attitudes are reinforced by our classmates and peers.
 They are also supported by the unspoken biases of our teachers and by the arrangement of educational programs.

-The media is guilty of exploiting the differences between men and women and of exaggerating the stereotypes to sell products.
+The media is guilty of exploiting the differences between men and women and of exaggerating sex stereotypes of men and women to sell products.
 Sex is treated as a commodity to be exploited for profit.

 The residuals of these sexist prejudices in our lives today portray men as masterful, powerful, paternalistic and uncommunicative, and women as emotionally responsive and communicative, yet childlike, helpless and incompetent.
 These distortions of the sexes are divisive, and interfere with our being intimate and loving in our close relationships.
 The social pressure exerted by these attitudes is as damaging to couple relationships as racial prejudice is to relations between people of different ethnic backgrounds.